Wrentham dentist follows IAOMT protocol for the safe removal and replacement of amalgam mercury fillings

 Schedule an appointment to learn more about safe removal of silver amalgam fillings

-At Advanced Dental Practices, Dr. Ross Palioca, provides biological dentistry.
+At Advanced Dental Practices, Dr. Rawat, provides biological dentistry.
 We want our patients to know that their health and wellbeing is important to us.
 We provide the safe removal of silver amalgam fillings and appropriate replacements to eliminate the chances of our patients developing mercury toxicity.
 Patients ready to learn more about our commitment to following IAOMT protocols are more than welcome to contact our staff by calling (508) 456-7111 and speaking to our team at 21 East Street.
 We proudly serve patients in the areas of Wrentham, Plainville, Foxborough, Franklin, and Walpole, MA, and welcome new patients to visit us for comprehensive care.